Saksham810/UMC-301-Kaggle-Competition-1/README.md

 # UMC-301-Kaggle-Competition-1
 This repository contains the code written for the first Kaggle Competition on "Song Popularity" as a part of UMC-301 course at IISc.
+This score is ranked 5th in the final leaderboard.
 The AUC scores achieved were:
 - Best Private Score: 0.57297
 - Corresponding Public Score: 0.58633